The Philip Meyer Awards

-- Awards will be presented at the 2019 CAR Conference in Newport Beach, California on March 8, 2019.
+- Awards will be presented at the 2020 CAR Conference in New Orleans.

 What can I enter?

-For ideas on what you can enter, watch Jennifer LaFleur, then of Reveal for The Center for Investigative Reporting, David Donald (deceased), then of the Investigative Reporting Workshop, and Tom Hargrove, then of the Scripps Howard News Service discuss best practices for great data reporting.
+For ideas on what you can enter, watch the video below to hear Jennifer LaFleur, then of Reveal for The Center for Investigative Reporting, David Donald (deceased), then of the Investigative Reporting Workshop, and Tom Hargrove, then of the Scripps Howard News Service discuss best practices for great data reporting.